-Open Shortest Path First (OSPF) is a widely used interior gateway protocol (IGP) that plays an important role in enabling routers to communicate effectively and make intelligent decisions about the paths data should traverse.
-One of the key aspects of OSPF is path selection, which determines the most suitable route for data transmission within a network.
+OSPF is a widely used interior gateway protocol (IGP) that enables routers to communicate effectively and make intelligent decisions about the paths data should traverse.
+One of its key aspects is the OSPF Path Selection and OSPF Traffic Engineering, which determines the most suitable network data transmission route.

-This article dives into the finer details of OSPF path selection, shedding light on its significance and the factors influencing the decision-making process.
+This article dives into the finer details of OSPF path selection, highlighting its significance and the factors influencing the decision-making process.

 OSPF Path Selection Overview